kramerro-ibm/terraform-aiops-vmware/README.md

 ---

-#### 2. 🧱 Use the Red Hat OVA Generator
+#### 2. 🧱 Use the Red Hat Image Builder

 Red Hat provides a tool to generate OVA files for RHEL 9.
 This is a convenient way to create a VM image that can be imported into vSphere.

-> 🔗 You can find the OVA generator on the Red Hat Customer Portal.
+> 🔗 You can find the [image builder](https://console.redhat.com/insights/image-builder/) on the Red Hat Customer Portal.

 ---